BleuLlama/LlamaVampireDrive/README.md

 - 4 is "not found"

-### OR? / OW? / OA?-- File open mode
+### OR:hnd / OW:hnd / OA:hnd -- File open mode

 Open the currently set filename (as above using "ST:FN...") for various operations.
+Pass in a single digit for the file handle ID (0-9)

-Open for reading:
+Open file #1 for reading:

- 	OR?
+ 	OR:1

-Open for writing, overwriting existing file or create new:
+Open handle #2 for writing, overwriting existing file or create new:

-	OW?
+	OW:2

-Open for append or create new:
+Open handle #6 for append or create new if it doesn't exist:

-	OA?
+	OA:6

+### CL:hnd -- close a file, using handle id

+Close the requested file by handle id.

-### RH?n -- read n bytes from file
+### RH:hnd:nbytes -- read n bytes from file

-Read 16 bytes from the currently open file:
+Read 16 bytes from the file handle 5:

-	RH?16
+	RH:5:16

 Which may respond something like this:

-	RH:16:00230A83BCF92929294391249104fcd
+	RH:5:16:00230A83BCF92929294391249104fcd

-Note that the 16 responded here indicates the number of bytes read from the file.
+Note that the 16 responded here indicates the number of bytes read from the file, which expands out to hex, where two ascii characters are used to represent one byte.

 If fewer than the requested are indicated there, that will indicate that an end of file (EOF) has been encountered.
 It will truncate the returned record to match this.
 For example, if 32 bytes were requested, but only three were returned, the response may look like this:

-    RH:3:452233
+    RH:5:3:452233

 Also note that the field containing the number of bytes is NOT zero padded.
 Zero padded values are optional.
 That is to say, this is equivalent to the above message:

-    RH:0003:452233
+    RH:5:0003:452233

+### WH:hnd:nbytes:hex -- write n bytes in hex to file

+Just like the above, but writing it.
+Responses are in the form WH:hnd:nbytes, like so:

+    WH:5:4

-### LS?p	-- Request filesystem list entries of path p
+### LS:p	-- Request filesystem list entries of path p

 This will request a directory listing, responding with a list of file entries, ending with an empty file listing as explained below.

-	LS?PATH
+	LS:PATH

 ### LS:t:n:sz	-- a file entry...